sammyd/IntroToOSX/02_first_osx_app/your_first_osx_app.md

-# Introduction to developing for OS X: Building a UI
+# Introduction to developing for OS X: Your First App

 ## Introduction
 - UI very important